rskupnik/rskupnik.github.io/_drafts/hexagonal-modular-java.md

 The application will work as it did before, except now it will use Spring-Data to save to an actual database.

+Obviously, it's not an ideal solution, as we lose the benefit of Spring's auto-generated methods and need to write the basic logic ourselves in the adapter class.

 --

 ## Switching frameworks